Best Shower Filter Australia: What to Look For in Hard Water

 Filter Types: A Quick Overview

 For Australian hard water, multi-stage multi-media is the right category.
-The other types treat parts of the problem.
+The other types treat only parts of the problem.

-Why 25-Stage Filtration Suits Australian Hard Water
+Why Multi-Stage Filtration Suits Australian Hard Water

 Perth and Adelaide hard water contains calcium, magnesium, chlorine, heavy metals, and sediment.
 That’s not one problem.
 It’s four.